MicrosoftDocs/learn/learn-pr/azure-devops/provision-infrastructure-azure-pipelines/includes/5-plan-pipeline-tasks.md

 However, when you add a provisioning step to Azure Pipelines, Terraform needs permission to make infrastructure changes on your behalf.
 You don't want to check your credentials in to source control, so you need a better plan.

 Also, Terraform maintains a state file to help it understand how your infrastructure configuration maps to active Azure resources.
-When your pipeline closes, the agent and its environment are destroyed and you will lose your Terraform state file.
+When your pipeline exits, the agent and its environment are destroyed and you will lose your Terraform state file.

 In this part, you learn how Azure Blob storage and service principals enable you to run your Terraform plan from Azure Pipelines.